 The best time to visit Miami is between mid-February and the end of May.
 This springtime window offers tourists the warm (but not too hot and humid) weather that makes visiting Miami's numerous top beaches a pleasure.
 It also helps them to avoid hurricane risks and super big crowds.

 To narrow things even further, try booking your trip between March and May.
 You'll luxuriate in temps that won't burn (between high 70s and low 80s) and prices that won't gouge your wallet.
 There is a caveat, though: avoid the super packed (and expensive) Spring and Easter Breaks!

 Best Time to Visit Orlando

-Orlando is one of the top-visited cities in Florida.
-The main reason for heading to this non-stop locale is for its theme parks.
+Orlando is one of the top-visited cities in Florida, and for good reason.
+The main appeal for heading to this non-stop locale is for its theme parks.
 Home to Walt Disney World, Sea World, and Universal Studios, this is the place where the term "fun" was coined.
-That's may not actually be true, but it totally makes sense!
+That may not actually be true, but it totally makes sense!

 There's nothing worse than visiting a theme park on a cold, rainy, or stormy day.
-Well actually, there is.
-Add a massive crowd of a gazillion people lining up for two hours to ride a rollercoaster that lasts two minutes to the sour weather.
+Well, to be honest, there is.
+Add a massive crowd of a gazillion people lining up for two hours to ride a roller coaster that lasts two minutes to the sour weather.
 That's much worse!